 If it was possible, the Mexican men stood even taller.
 “We just can’t move again,” Manny said in Spanish.

-Then Henry was asked to be a judge in the ‘vegetable human heads’ contest.
+Breaking the tension, Henry was then asked to be a judge in the vegetable human heads contest.

 When it was nearly dark, Henry dug out of his pocket a deck of cards.
 He thought he’d teach his new friend Manny the game of solitaire.
-After about 5 minutes into the game, a jack of clubs showed up in the dealer deck.
+Five minutes into the game, a jack of clubs showed up in the dealer deck.
 Henry needed a red jack to put below a queen of spades.
-“I don’t understand,” Manny remarked as Henry drew another card.
+“I don’t understand,” Manny remarked, as Henry drew another card.